Rate Search: Check Today’s Mortgage Rates

-With a fixed-rate mortgage loan you lock in your interest rate for the life of the loan.
-You never have to worry about your rate or payment changing, it remains the same until the end of the loan.
+With a fixed-rate mortgage loan, you lock in your interest rate for the life of the loan and don’t have to worry about the mortgage rate or payment changing.

 Pros and Cons of Fixed-Rate Mortgages